 Choose a big candle for your ‘canvas’, with at least 5 cm diameter (anything smaller would be too hard to decorate), and paint your pattern with a henna cone.
 When it’s dry, mix PVC glue with a little water, and use a brush to coat your henna-decorated candle.
 Once the first coat of glue has dried, apply another layer to make sure your henna sticks in place.

 Image source: Mirador

-Paper bag luminaries are great to add the warm ambience and glow for battery-operated candle (caution: don’t use real candles to avoid creating a fire hazard).
+Paper bag luminaries are great to add the warm ambiance and glow for the battery-operated candles (caution: don’t use real candles to avoid creating a fire hazard).
 And who knows the humble brown paper bags can be turned into something so pretty?